Nandaka/PixivUtil2/readme.md

    Published date of the post in clear text.
 -> %body_text(article)%
    This works for article type posts only.
-   A 'div' token with its 'class' set to 'article', and the post's content, which is already formatted HTML if the post is article, as its inner text.
+   A 'div' tag with its 'class' set to 'article', and the post's content, which is already formatted HTML if the post is article, as its inner text.
 -> %images(non-article)%
    This works for none-article type posts only.
-   A 'div' token with its 'class' set to 'non-article images', and 'a' tokens of all files in the post as its children tokens.
+   A 'div' tag with its 'class' set to 'non-article images', and 'a' tags of all files in the post as its children tokens.
-   For each 'a' token, its 'href' would be url to the file, and the inner text would be an 'img' token with its 'src' set to the url to the file if the file's extension is 'jpg', 'jpeg', 'png' or 'bmp'.
+   For each 'a' tag, its 'href' would be url to the file, and the inner text would be an 'img' tag with its 'src' set to the url to the file if the file's extension is 'jpg', 'jpeg', 'png' or 'bmp'.
 Otherwise the inner text would simply be the url to the file.
 -> %text(non-article)%
    This works for none-article type posts only.
-   A 'div' token with its 'class' set to 'non-article text' and all paragraphs of text put in 'p' tokens as its children tokens.
+   A 'div' tag with its 'class' set to 'non-article text' and all paragraphs of text put in 'p' tags as its children tokens.
 ```
-- If there is a 'div' token with 'root' in its 'class' in the template, 'article' or
+- If there is a 'div' tag with 'main' in its 'class' in the template, 'article' or
   'non-article' would be appended to its 'class' depending on the type of the post.

 # Credits/Contributor